Dal Perio - Remembering Rose Marie

 Dal: Yeah, I think something that's specific for this moment in time that we're in is I think the main takeaway that I have for people that I work with and also for people that reporting to me is being able to adapt to what's happening.
-I think that capability to pivot based on what your resources are and based on what your guidelines are and based on what you can and can't do.
-And then also to the point of what you're essential what can you ask people because you have to also be really sensitive to where that person is emotionally.
-So I think one of the key things specifically a nice jam for people is that you have to be capable of pivoting to not only capture the information that you want to get, but capture in a new and different way.
-And I think we are deploying some of those types of of new ways of getting data.
-It doesn't mean you have to do traditionally any longer.
+I think that capability to pivot is based on what your resources are and based on what your guidelines are and based on what you can and can't do.
+And then also to the point of what you're essentially what can you ask people because you have to also be really sensitive to where that person is emotional.
+So I think one of the key things specifically a nice jam for people is that you have to be capable of pivoting to not only capture the information that you want to get but capture it in a new and different way.
+And I think we are deploying some of those types of new ways of getting data.
+It doesn't mean you have to do it traditionally any longer.
 And it doesn't necessarily mean that you will stop doing those new things once you are back in functioning in whatever our new normal is like.
-But I think that right now the key message is just be flexible and be a little more creative in the way that you collect data.
+But I think that right now the key message is just flexible and be a little more creative in the way that you collect data.
 Of course, keep your fundamentals on sensory and psychology and statistics and everything else.
-But I think that being able to adapt and be able to pivot, I think is probably something that is my message.
+But I think that being able to adapt and be able to pivot, think is probably something that is my message.

 Dal: Sure.
-I think one of the things and also from you reading my bio and noticing that there's a ton of companies that I've worked for and it was really a purposeful.
+I think one of the things and also from you reading my bio and noticing that there's a ton of companies that I've worked for and it was really purposeful.
 I purposely did that because of the fact that I wanted to expand my portfolio not only in the products that I worked on, but also the types of methodologies that I was able to use.
-And I've done everything from packaging of oil cans and how oil cans could look at ergonomics and not just the packaging, but also the colors of a video game and also the joystick in a video game and all of these different components.
+And I've done everything from the packaging of oil cans and how oil cans could look at ergonomics and not just the packaging, but also the colors of a video game and also the joystick in a video game and all of these different components.
 And I think that by taking what you know in the foundation of what you know and pushing it into other areas, that isn't traditional.
 So sensory doesn't always have to be food.
 I think sensory and so many other things.
 And I think that if you open your world up to include a much broader portfolio of how you've been using sensory testing, I think that's a really good approach to take.
 If you stay with a company for 20-30 years, let's say if my 30 year career if I was with the same company, I wouldn't have as broader experience.
 But not only methodologies and sensory and applications to those, but also the types of products that I would be working on.
 So I would say just from your career, I think if you're just starting out in sensory, you're starting in any career, really.
 I think the more that you can add to your portfolio, I think the better off you'll be.

 John: I totally agree.
 Because sensory is connected to so many other fields.
 I mean, any product experience, even when it isn't food and beverage, you know, even apps have a sensory experience associated with them.
 And it is true that being well-rounded, having many views, many perspectives, it's just gonna make you more capable.
 Yeah, it's great.
 Alright, Dal, so we're talking a little bit about how people can get in touch with you?
 So you're not on LinkedIn because you're getting mobbed down there working for Starbucks, you're too popular.